Updated: October 12, 2017

 An Interesting Conversation

-On the last day of August, a friend posted online that she’s taking a break from social media for a whole month.
+On the last day of August that year, a friend posted online that she’s taking a break from social media for a whole month.
 This was something she normally does every September, so it wasn’t really a surprise announcement.

 Just in case you’re wondering, her social media diet meant she will not use Facebook, Twitter, and Instagram for the whole month.
 In today’s connected lifestyle, can you imagine yourself doing the same?